MohitGoel92/Grocery-Store-Items-Association/README.md

 **Note**

 - If the value of lift < 1, there is no association between bread and milk.
 Therefore having bread in the customers basket does not increase the occurence of having milk.
 - If the value of lift > 1, there is an association between bread and milk.
-Therefore, the higher the lift, the higher the chances of milk being picked are if bread has already been picked.
+Therefore, the higher the lift, the higher the chances of milk being picked if bread has already been picked.

 **Steps to producing the Apriori algorithm**